QMCPACK/surrogate_hessian_relax/docs/README.md

 The benefit of using the real-space Hessian is its independence of the parameteric mappings.
 Therefore, data from the same phonon calculation can be easily mapped to multiple choices of the parameterization.
-This is implied in the template layout with a distincit './phonon' directory.

-Tools to carry out the Jacobian mapping are automatic and exploited in `run_phonon.py`.
-The parameter Jacobian can be obtained numerically from the parameter mappings by using either an explicit finite-difference approach, or numerically sophisticated JAX method.
-The JAX method is currently unavailable, if the parameter mappings make use of nonlinear solvers.
+Tools to construct the parameter Hessian from the real-space Hessian are laid out in the original publication and have been implemented in `surrogate_tools.py`.
+Jacobian matrix between the parameters and the positions is needed, which can be obtained with a finite-difference approach or using JAX, which is is numerically more sophisticated.

-See the examples for more information.
+See for example:
+* docs/examples/benzene.py
+* docs/examples/coronene.py

-#### Finite-difference Hessian
+#### Finite-difference Hessian from the surrogate PES

 A robust but less transferable way to obtain the parameter Hessian is through a finite-difference study along the parameter directions: The Hessian matrix is